Color rendering

 The color rendering of a light source refers to its ability to reveal the colors of various objects faithfully (i.e. to produce illuminant metamerism) in comparison with an ideal or natural light source.
 Light sources with good color rendering are desirable in color-critical applications such as neonatal care and art restoration.
 It is defined by the International Commission on Illumination (CIE) as follows:

-Color rendering: Effect of an illuminant on the color appearance of objects by conscious or subconscious comparison with their color appearance under a reference illuminant.
+Effect of an illuminant on the color appearance of objects by conscious or subconscious comparison with their color appearance under a reference illuminant.

-Quantitative Measures
+Quantitative measures

 A wide variety of quantitative measures have been devised to measure the color rendering of a light source, to the human eye or to the camera.
 Notable ones include: